golang/proposal/design/47916-parameterized-go-types.md

 This document proposes changes to `go/types` to expose the additional type information introduced by the type parameters proposal ([#43651](https://golang.org/issues/43651)), including the amendment for type sets ([#45346](https://golang.org/issues/45346)).

-The goal of these changes is to make it possible for authors to write tools that understand parameterized functions and types, while staying compatible and consistent with the existing `go/types` API.
+The goal of these changes is to make it possible for authors to write tools that understand generic code, while staying compatible and consistent with the existing `go/types` API.

 This proposal assumes familiarity with the existing `go/types` API.